Videos Now Available Online

 In this session, George outlines what an effective Council expects.
 At the end of the day, there needs to be an accounting for what has transpired.
 What results were produced on my watch?
 If you were the captain of the Titanic, everyone knew!
 The results outlived anyone’s imagination and the man at the centre of the disaster Captain John Smith knew that he had little choice but to go down with the ship.
 Most organizations have neither that public an accounting or that disastrous; there have been “disasters” at the municipal level in terms of funds being stolen; buildings built at far too high a cost.
 What results should your Council expect?
 Other than replace the previous bottom in the Council seat, what did you accomplish??

-Contact george@georgecuff.com for pricing and to order now.
+Visit our Contact Page to submit your inquiry for pricing and to order now.